Province of Soria: Economy

 The province's most important agricultural products are cereals.
-In the 1950s there were a total of 70,000 hectares cultivated land, but excessive fragmentation and lack of mechanization resulted in a very low productivity.
+In the 1950s, there were a total of 70,000 hectares cultivated land, but excessive fragmentation and lack of mechanization resulted in very low productivity.
 In 1960, while the agricultural sector accounted for 69% of workers in the province, 70% of farms were used exclusively for animal rearing.
 There are currently about 100,000 hectares of land in the province dedicated to the cultivation of wheat and other 100,000 hectares for barley cultivation.

 The indigenous forest resources are also being exploited for timber, resin and collecting mushrooms.
 Marble quarries are located in Espejón while Sierra de Toranzo and Ólvega have iron mines.
 Magnetite sources are also being exploited in Borobia.
 The capital city Soria is an important tourist destination.
 While the agricultural sector has a very high contribution to GDP of the province, the industrial sector represents a small proportion, just over 20% of GDP.
 Apart from these the province also has important food, wood processing, furniture production and auxiliary automotive components industries.